-In 2020 Swiss Life Global Solutions will continue to focus on innovative approaches and digital channels to win more new business.
-In financial consulting the company anticipates an increase in the number of advisors and an increase in revenue per advisor.
-Systematic digitalisation will ensure that people can be offered suitable high-quality financial services and advice going forward.
+Swiss Life Global Solutions will focus more on innovative approaches and digital channels in 2021 to further develop profitable new business.
+In financial consulting, the company focuses on increasing the number of advisors and their productivity.
+Accelerated and systematic digitalisation will form the basis for continuing to offer suitable, high-quality financial services and advice anytime and anywhere in the future.
 Through its digitalisation, Swiss Life International is targeting further growth in fee and risk business.